Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: in many-to-many setting

-If vertex $a$ remains unmatched after exhausting $\prefslqa$ at level $\T-1$, $a$ attains level $\T$ where it uses its original preference list $\prefa$ which may contain ties.
-At level $\T$ our algorithm executes Kir{\'a}ly's algorithm~\cite{Kiraly13}.
-This corresponds to Line~\ref{alg:kiralyS}--Line~\ref{alg:kiralyE} of Algorithm~\ref{algo:criRSM}. { Kir{\'a}ly's algorithm is encoded in the procedure \texttt{TiesPropose()}.} Since we have two-sided ties at this level, we need the notion of a favourite neighbour and uncertain proposal defined in Section~\ref{sec:prelim}.
-If the vertex $a$ remains unmatched after exhausting $\prefa$ at level $\T$, it attains the $*$ status, and for this, we have the sub-level $\T^*$.
-The interpretation of the $*$ status is the same as discussed in Section~\ref{sec:prelim}.
+If vertex $a$ remains under-subscribed after exhausting $\prefslqa$ at level $\T-1$, $a$ attains level $\T$ where it uses its original preference list $\prefa$, possibly containing ties.
+At level $\T$, our algorithm executes the many-to-many adaptation of Kir{\'a}ly's algorithm.
+This corresponds to Line~\ref{alg:kiralyS1}--Line~\ref{alg:kiralyE2} of Algorithm~\ref{algo:maxCRSMM}.
+Kir{\'a}ly's algorithm is encoded in the procedure \texttt{TiesProposeNormal()} and \texttt{TiesProposeStar()}.
+Since we have ties on both sides of the bipartition at this level, we need the notion of a favorite neighbor (see Line~\ref{tiesP:favnbr1} of procedure \texttt{TiesProposeNormal()} and Line~\ref{tiesP:favnbr2} of procedure \texttt{TiesProposeStar()}) and an uncertain proposal (see Line~\ref{tiesP:uncertain1}--Line~\ref{tiesP:uncertain2} and Line~\ref{tiesP:uncertain3}--Line~\ref{tiesP:uncertain4} of procedure \texttt{TiesProposeNormal()}) as done in Kir{\'a}ly's algorithm for the many-to-many setting (see Section~\ref{sec:GenKiraly}).
+The uncertain proposal is defined as in Line~\ref{tiesP:uncertain1}--Line~\ref{tiesP:uncertain2} of procedure \texttt{TiesProposeNormal()} (it is exactly the same as Definition~\ref{def:uncertainProp} except that now levels are associated).
+However, unlike Kir{\'a}ly's algorithm, which completes its execution after level $\T^*$, our algorithm continues to execute beyond the $\T^*$ level.
+Therefore, it is important to relabel \textit{all} uncertain proposals involving a vertex $a$ as `not uncertain' before $a$ raises its level from $a^{\T}$ to $a^{\T^*}$.
+This is handled in Line~\ref{TiesNormal:notUncertain} of the procedure \texttt{TiesProposeNormal()}.
+We give a definition of favorite neighbor in Definition~\ref{def:favNbrLvl}, which is an adaptation of Definition~\ref{def:favNbr}.